 Account banks.
 There are bank accounts established by funding and the Master Issuer, each of which are subject to provisions requiring the replacement of the applicable banks in the event of their insolvency or default (see clause 8 of the funding bank account agreement and clause 9 of the Master Issuer bank account agreement).
 The contractual arrangements with the service providers, servicer, swap counterparties and account banks are summarised in the base prospectus.
 Expertise of the servicer SECN 2.2.22R.
 The servicer must have: (1) expertise in servicing exposures of a similar nature to those securitised; and (2) well-documented and adequate policies, procedures and risk-management controls relating to the exposures' servicing.
 65. The objective of this criterion is to ensure that all the conditions are in place for the proper functioning of the servicing function, taking into account the crucial importance of servicing in securitisation and the central nature of this function within any securitisation transaction.
 66. To facilitate consistent interpretation of this criterion, the following aspects should be further clarified: (a) criteria for determining the expertise of the servicer; (b) criteria for determining well-documented and adequate policies, procedures and risk management controls of the servicer.
 67. The criteria for the expertise of the servicer should correspond to those for the expertise of the originator or the original lender.
 Newly established entities should be allowed to perform the tasks of servicing, as long as the back-up servicer has the appropriate experience.
-It is expected that information on the assessment of the expertise is provided in sufficient detail in the STS notification.
-68. For the purposes of determining whether a servicer has expertise in servicing exposures of a similar nature to those securitised in accordance with Article 21(8) of Regulation (EU) 2017/2402, both of the following should apply: (a) the members of the management body of the servicer and the senior staff, other than members of the management body, responsible for servicing exposures of a similar nature to those securitised should have adequate knowledge and skills in the servicing of exposures similar to those securitised; (b) any of the following principles on the quality of the expertise should be taken into account in the determination of the expertise: The servicer is an entity that is subject to prudential, capital and liquidity regulation and supervision in the UK, and the existence of well documented and adequate policies, procedures and risk management controls in this regard has been assessed and confirmed by the PRA/FCA.
-See the base prospectus section "Santander UK plc and the Santander UK Group" (pages 117-118).
+It is expected that information on the assessment of the expertise is provided in sufficient detail in the STS notification. of the expertise: The servicer is an entity that is subject to prudential, capital and liquidity regulation and supervision in the UK, and the existence of well documented and adequate policies, procedures and risk management controls in this regard has been assessed and confirmed by the PRA/FCA.
+See the base prospectus section "Santander UK plc and the Santander UK Group" (pages 121-122).